theonejj/ansible-zfs_on_root/README.md

   * You can specify a specific size (positive number) such as `120G` or `+120G`
   * Or state how much space not to use (negative number) such as `-512M`
 * `domain_name:` under `vars:` sets the domain name that will be used for each host created.
 If an individual host needs a different domain name then just add a `domain_name:` under that host.
+* `apt_http_proxy` and `apt_https_proxy` can be used to specify where to find Apt-Cacher-NG instance available on your network
+  * Apt-Cacher-NG will cache downloaded `apt` packages reducing your internet bandwidth needs for packages

 ---